uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 # Solutions

-These solutions were created here: [http://www.madebyevan.com/fsm/](http://www.madebyevan.com/fsm/).
-They are the most concise solutions, but others are possible.
+These are the most concise solutions, but others are possible.
 Currently solutions are only available for English input where relevant.

 - a valid three-letter month name